-We’ve played around with it and we’re pretty impressed (apart from the annoyance of having to login through the plugin every time you use it).
+We’ve played around with it, and we’re pretty impressed (apart from the annoyance of having to log in through the plugin every time you use it).

-PixelSquid has the potential to be very useful tool for designers.
+PixelSquid has the potential to be a very useful tool for designers.
 Being able to rotate and scale the models means that you can add a wide range of imagery into your designs very quickly.
-Before PixelSquid, if we wanted to add coins to a design, we would have had to have obtained stock imagery, meticulously cut it out, and even then would have been at the correct angle so it sits on the desk in a photo-realistic fashion?
+Before PixelSquid, if we wanted to add coins to a design, we would have had to have obtained stock imagery, meticulously cut it out, and even then would have been at the correct angle, so it sits on the desk in a photo-realistic fashion?
 Probably not.

-PixelSquid is currently completely free of charge and they say on their website that they plan to introduce paid premium features in the future.
+PixelSquid is currently completely free of charge, and they say on their website that they plan to introduce paid premium features in the future.